 Now, what does this difference mean for power delivery?

-So, the wattage of 50-amp service is going to be 50A x 2 x 120V, which is 12,000 watts.
-The wattage of 30-amp service is much lower- 30A x 120V = 3,600 watts.
+So, the wattage of the 50-amp service will be 50A x 2 x 120V, which is 12,000 watts.
+The wattage of the 30-amp service is much lower—30A x 120V = 3,600 watts.
 This is crucial for understanding what we are going to describe next.

 Can you plug a 50-amp RV into a 30-amp power source?

 Remember the wattage of the 30-amp service?
 It was 3,600 watts.
-And if you have RV appliances with a total wattage of 12,000 watts, what do you think, is a 30-amp service going to deliver the required power?
+And if you have RV appliances with a total wattage of 12,000 watts, what do you think is a 30-amp service going to deliver the required power?

 The circuit breakers on most campgrounds are designed with a tolerance of plus/minus 20%.
-With such tolerance, it would take between 2,880 watts (80% of 3,600 watts) and 4,320 watts (120% of 3,600 watts) to trip the breaker.
+With such tolerance, trip the breaker would take between 2,880 watts (80% of 3,600 watts) and 4,320 watts (120% of 3,600 watts).

-Now, we’ve determined that 50-amp service can work with up to around 12,000 watts.
+We’ve determined that 50-amp service can work with up to around 12,000 watts.
 But does this mean that you need to buy a 12,000W power generator?
 No, you don’t necessarily need to buy such a powerful unit.

 For some perspective, let’s have a look at the following chart made by Honda: